vamolessa/pepper/pepper/rc/config_recipes.md

 alias pp='pepper --config ~/.config/.pepper'
 ```

-With this, whenever you type `pp`, pepper will start with sourcing the configs you put inside the file `~/.config/.pepper`.
+With this, whenever you type `pp`, pepper will start by sourcing the commands you put inside the file `~/.config/.pepper`.
-This is better because you're in control over not only when pepper loads configs from the disk but also from where it fetches them.
+This way you're in control over from where pepper fetches its config files.

 ### per project config
 It's also posssible to setup configs that are per project.